RamRamAndroid/Ubuntu-Touch-For-Redmi-5a/README.md

-This is the unoffical port of ubuntu touch xenial for redmi 5a that i made
+This is the unofficial port of ubuntu touch xenial for redmi 5a that i made

 See The Features & Usability.md for The List Of What is Working